Reverse Mortgage: Unlock the value of your home for a worry-free retirement

 Practical example: How a mortgage broker can make a difference

 Mr. and Mrs. Rodriguez, aged 68 and 70, own a family home valued at $600,000.
-They want to pay for private medical care, make renovations to improve accessibility in their home, and supplement their monthly income.
-However, they are not sure where to begin.
+They want to fund private medical care, renovate their home to make it more accessible, and supplement their monthly income.
+However, they don’t know where to start.

 The support of a mortgage broker